mokshaproject/moksha/docs/main/FeedWidget.rst

 As ToscaWidget children
 ~~~~~~~~~~~~~~~~~~~~~~~

-By defining your Feeds as children to a widget, ToscaWidgets will automatically
+By defining your Feeds as children to a widget, ToscaWidgets1 will automatically
 handle setting a unique id for your Feed object, as well as giving you the
 ability access it in your template from the `c` context object.